Categorizing your transactions with GL codes

 The accounting page surfaces all incoming and outgoing transactions, with the exception of Treasury transactions and internal transfers.

-If I create a mapping rule, will it impact past transactions?
+If I create a categorization rule, will it impact past transactions?

-How can I tell if a mapping rule has been applied to a transaction?
+How can I tell if a categorization rule has been applied to a transaction?

-When a mapping rule has been applied you will see a sparkles icon next to the GL code.
+When a categorization rule has been applied you will see a sparkles icon next to the GL code.

-How does automated categorization interact with mapping rules?
+How does automated categorization interact with categorization rules?

 Both tools work hand in hand to automate and speed up your categorization.
-When a transaction comes in, if its attributes are eligible for a mapping rule, then the GL code output will come from that mapping rule.
+When a transaction comes in, if its attributes are eligible for a categorization rule, then the GL code output will come from that categorization rule.
 If not, then we will proceed with our model predictions and suggest a category based on similar transactions.
-If you do not have any mapping rules set up, then we will run all your transactions through our predictive model.
+If you do not have any categorization rules set up, then we will run all your transactions through our predictive model.

 What happens when I nudge a cardholder?